0x1618/sms-marketing/README.md

 This Python script allows you to manage SMS marketing campaigns using the Twilio API.
 It provides a convenient way to send SMS messages to a list of phone numbers while keeping track of the campaign's progress.

+> :warning: **This code is used for the author's own purposes and may not be flexible to the user's needs :)**

 ## Prerequisites

 Before using this script, make sure you have the following prerequisites: